 Researching music, we discovered sean-nos, an "old style" of Gaelic singing.
 Watch this mesmerizing video of Iarla Ó Lionáird singing in a pub.

-Krista and I head out tomorrow for D.C. where we have another event in our 2008 World Tour, at the National Cathedral’s Sunday Forum.
+Krista and Kate head out tomorrow for D.C. where we have another event in our 2008 World Tour, at the National Cathedral’s Sunday Forum.
 Our travels are exciting, and by far and away the best thing about them is meeting our listeners.
-It’s just an amazing gift.
-The event is at 10 am Sunday February 3rd, and is free and open.
-See you there!

 Our managing producer takes a snapshot of the live event at New York Public Library and who showed up to talk about play.

 Every new show is the product of lots of research, editing, writing, and scrutiny.
 One of the big bench marks is the listen to the first mix, where we assess the program and often make significant changes.